-In 2012, Alvey led UC to a 12-20 record and a 9-6 mark in BIG EAST play during her first season at the helm of the program, Alvey led Cincinnati to a fifth-place finish in the BIG EAST standings and earned its eighth consecutive bid to the BIG EAST Championship where it advanced to the semifinal round for the fourth straight year.
-Alvey guided her team through a tough schedule, playing 11 matches against teams ranked in the top-25 of the AVCA Caoches' poll, and two others against teams receiving votes.
+In 2012, during her first year at the helm of the program, Alvey led Cincinnati to a fifth-place finish in the BIG EAST standings and its eighth consecutive bid to the BIG EAST Championship where it advanced to the semifinal round for the fourth straight year.
+Alvey guided her team through a tough schedule, playing 11 matches against teams ranked in the top-25 of the AVCA Coaches' poll, and two others against teams receiving votes.

 In her first season, Alvey tutored senior All-American Jordanne Scott, who was a unanimous pick to the All-BIG EAST First Team, as well as the AVCA All-Northeast Region First Team and the AVCA All-America Honorable Mention team.
 Seniors Becca Refenes and Emily Hayden and junior Emmi MacIntyre were named to the All-BIG EAST Second Team in 2012.

 Before coming to Cincinnati, Alvey spent two seasons as head coach at Houston, leading the Cougars to a 38-24 overall record and mentoring 2011 American Volleyball Coaches Association (AVCA) All-America selection Lucy Charuk.
 She also spent the 2004 season as the head coach at the University of Southern Indiana, leading the Screaming Eagles to Great Lakes Valley Conference (GLVC) regular-season and tournament titles en route to the program's second-ever NCAA Division II national championship tournament berth.